 Psychosis can reduce life expectancy by 20 years

-Whilst conditions like psychosis can end in recovery, most cases will recur over a lifetime.
-The imprecision of existing treatments can lead to behavioural symptoms (e.g. unhealthy diet, heavy smoking) which have a dramatic effect on life expectancy.
+Whilst many people who experience psychosis can recover, most cases will recur over a lifetime.
+Lifestyle factors associated with the condition and existing treatments (e.g. unhealthy diet, heavy smoking) can have a dramatic effect on life expectancy.

-On average, a psychosis patient will live a 15-20-year shorter life than a non-sufferer, said Sir Mike.
-This kind of statistic provides huge impetus for the research taking place at Cardiff.
+On average, a person with psychosis will die 15-20 years earlier than someone without the condition, said Professor Owen.
+This kind of statistic provides a huge impetus for the research taking place at the University.

-Professor James Walters (MSc 2005, PhD 2012) – who will take over from Sir Mike as Director of the Centre – believes that future developments may result from simply scaling up our research.
+Professor James Walters (MSc 2005, PhD 2012) – who will take over from Professor Owen as director of the Centre – believes that future developments may result from simply scaling up our research.

-He explained that by doubling a sample size in one study to 70,000 (less than a full capacity Principality Stadium), researchers at Cardiff were able to identify new genetic risk factors for neurological disorders.
+He explained that by doubling a sample size in one study to 70,000 (less than a full capacity Principality Stadium), researchers at the University were able to identify new genetic risk factors for psychiatric disorders.

-Professor Walters believes that by further increasing sample sizes, sharing data and progressions in biological understandings, we can look to tailor medicine to people’s unique genetic make-up in the next ten years.
+Professor Walters believes that by further increasing sample sizes, sharing data and progressions in biological understandings of genetic results, we can look to tailor medicine to people’s unique genetic make-up in the next ten years.
 This could lead to an end to the unpredictable outcomes and side-effects associated with ‘one-size-fits-all’ treatments.